dotnet/AspNetCore.Docs/aspnetcore/blazor/components/dynamiccomponent.md

 * The `string` key is the callback method's name, `OnClickCallback`.
 * The `object` value is created by <xref:Microsoft.AspNetCore.Components.EventCallbackFactory.Create%2A?displayProperty=nameWithType> for the parent callback method, `ShowDTMessage`.
 Note that the [`this` keyword](/dotnet/csharp/language-reference/keywords/this) isn't supported in C# fields, so a C# property is used for the parameter dictionary.

+> [!IMPORTANT]
-**For the following component, change the namespace name of `BlazorSample` in the `OnDropdownChange` method to match your app's namespace.**
+> For the following `DynamicComponentExample3` component, change the namespace name of `BlazorSample` in the `OnDropdownChange` method to match your app's namespace.

 `Pages/DynamicComponentExample3.razor`: